dyyle02/AIP/Assignment 5/README.md

 rate_counter = 0.5
 plushie_counter = 0
 ```
 This is the code that sets up all my units and which pins they are inserted into.
-I also created varibales like the x_move_counter, analog_valm reate_counter, and plushie_counter.
+I also created variables like the x_move_counter, analog_val, rate_counter, and plushie_counter.
 These counters help me with moving the crane a certain amount, reading the value of the angle unit, the rate at which a plushie will be grabbed or not, and how many plushies someone has grabbed.

 ``` Python